 There has been a change of process within Careers and Placements regarding how we handle international; teaching/TEFL, volunteering/voluntourism, placement/internship services and other related opportunities.
 As of January 2020 we will no longer be hosting these types of opportunities or the organisations that offer them on our careers platforms.

-We have developed an International Opportunity Information Request document, which we will be asking organisations to complete if they wish to be considered.
+We have developed an International Opportunity Information Request document, which we will be asking organisations to complete if they wish to be listed on our website.
 If an organisation completes the document in full and answers the questions in it, their form will be posted below.

 You may find it useful to use this form in your own research if a company is not listed in the sections below.

 The returned forms are reviewed twice a year and will be posted below in alphabetical order:

 Teaching English as a Foreign Language (TEFL) can be a popular option for graduates, either as a career choice or for a year or two after graduation.